How Can Bioenergy Be Measured

 This is to say, the photon produced by the energized electron falling back to its regular orbit coincides with a specific wavelength.
 The photon’s color is a direct correlation to its energy; this is the photon’s wavelength in the EM spectrum [Figures 1 & 2] and thus, the color of visible light.
 What is truly remarkable is this: it turns out that humans also produce light.
 This intercellular luminescence is termed: biophontics.

-Human beings: Beings of Light
+Human Beings Are Beings of Bio-Photonic Light

 In his epic masterpiece “Star Wars: Episode V – The Empire Strikes Back”, visionary George Lucas’ character Master Yoda spoke these words not to a young Luke Skywalker, but to all of us the world over: “Luminous beings are we, not this crude matter.”